 How good is your knowledge of automating IT infrastructures using Puppet?
 Well try answering these Puppet Certification Exam Dumps and find out!

-To get an in-depth understanding of the concepts in the Puppet including the Puppet configuration management tool, check out the following puppet tutorial video to begin from the basics -
+To get an in-depth understanding of the concepts in the Puppet including the Puppet configuration management tool, check out the following puppet tutorial video or devops engineer course to begin from the basics -